heseber/epub_add_paragraph_numbers/README.md

 ## Why is this needed?

 E-books in epub format do not have fixed page numbers.
-The number of pages depens on the eBook reader and on the font size.
+The number of pages depends on the eBook reader and on the font size.
 For scientific publication, it is necessary to specify the location of a citation.

 When citing a specific location in an ePub format e-book, which does not have fixed page numbers, the APA Style guidelines suggest using paragraph numbers or section headings instead.
 Here are the recommended methods: